-- 9. The Committee will review and provide advice on the appropriateness of the: - enterprise risk management policy framework and the necessary internal controls for the effective identification and management of AFMA's risks, in keeping with the Commonwealth Risk Management Policy; - approach to managing AFMA's key risks-including those associated with individual projects and program implementation and activities; - processes for developing and implementing fraud control arrangements consistent with the fraud control framework, and whether AFMA has adequate processes for detecting, capturing, and effectively responding to fraud risks; and - key roles and responsibilities relating to risk management and adherence to them by officials of AFMA. - 10.
-The Committee will provide a statement to the CEO whether in its view, the system of risk oversight and management, as a whole is appropriate with reference to the Commonwealth Risk Management Policy and any specific areas of concern or suggestions for improvement.
+- 10. The Committee will review and provide advice on the appropriateness of the: - enterprise risk management policy framework and the necessary internal controls for the effective identification and management of AFMA's risks, in keeping with the Commonwealth Risk Management Policy - approach to managing AFMA's key risks-including those associated with individual projects and program implementation and activities and cyber security risks - processes for developing and implementing fraud and corruption control arrangements consistent with the fraud and corruption control framework, and whether AFMA has adequate processes for detecting, capturing, and effectively responding to fraud and corruption risks, and - key roles and responsibilities relating to risk management and adherence to them by officials of AFMA. - 11.
+The Committee will provide a statement to the CEO whether in its view, the system of risk oversight and management, as a whole is appropriate with reference to the CommonwealthRisk Management Policy and any specific areas of concern or suggestions for improvement.